As we cross

 What is it?
 What is it about these poems that makes Armitage both a popular & critically-acclaimed poet?
 It’s all because of style, a quality sorely lacking in this digital age, which Armitage emphasises time & time again is the essence of poetry.
 I have never read or written a poem which contained content that I couldn’t Google, he said, and I have to agree, which is why I am not surprised at the fact that Instagram poets like Rupi Kaur are receiving so much backlash lately.
 Unfortunately, social media has given confessional poetry a bad name – a genre once carried by the likes of Plath and Lowell, who valued language craftsmanship & prosody at the highest level – building it around a cult personality rather than the art form.

-There is no point to be flummoxed by Kaur, or even angry at her.
+There is no point being outraged by Kaur even though one might be tempted to.
 She is famous in her own right & is at the very least lucrative, if not talented.
 But like Armitage & Armantrout addressed at that panel, the good that poetry does is found in the form it serves, not in the subject matter.
 While topics can & should be compelling, poetry is not composed of statements or personal opinions broken up on a page, but of form, & sound, & syntax.
 Style is integral for poetry as plot is to prose, or setting is to plays.

 Is this thinking old-fashioned?
 I don’t know.
 I just know that like Armitage & Armantrout, a poet like Rupi Kaur cannot give me what I want from poetry.
 A poem can be simple but it cannot be simplistic.
 One cannot simplify what is meant to be complex.
 In 14 lines, selected words in the right order translates into an effervescent feeling.
 In 14 lines, a creature becomes a world unto itself.